 And this is directly related to the projected longevity of the IT system, the dark force leading to the pain many enterprises are experiencing today with legacy systems.

-Projected longevity is directly related to observed system position on the organisations IT landscape.
+Projected longevity is directly related to the observed system position on the organisation’s IT landscape.
 Confusing?
 Here is the mandatory diagram, from your good architect:

 The message is clear: he who pays attention to 3 Key Q Factors (3QF) will benefit in the medium and long run.
-And he who does not, he will have quick and inferior solution, delivering some small benefit in the short run but will experience diminishing ROI in the long run.
+And he who does not, he will have a quick and inferior solution, delivering some small benefit in the short run but will experience diminishing ROI in the long run.
 Forever nearing the painful zero.
-How?
+How is that working?

 Please consider the use case hidden in the above deceptively simple diagram.

-Imagine Sys “X” and Sys “Z” are two competing solutions of the same market requirements.
-Two competitors started building at the same time this (for example ) new kind of platform, based on some new but proven concept a lot of users will need to solve a real problem.
-There was an obvious money to be made, market to be conquered and investors to be pleased.
+Imagine Sys “X” and Sys “Z” are two competing solutions of the same requirements.
+Made by two competitors started building at the same time this (for example ) new kind of platform, based on some new but proven concept; a lot of users will need to solve a real problem. (hint: Cloud Computing) There was obvious money to be made, market to be conquered and investors to be pleased.

-Sys “X” management has decided they will not listen to the resident Architect and will not focus (at all) on this “3QF thing”.
+Sys “X” management has decided they will not listen fully to the resident Architect and will not focus (at all) on this “3QF thing”.
 Thus, Syst “X” was built rather quickly by neglecting the 3QF.
 And then released quickly to the cheer and joy of the Sys “X” company.

-What happens next?
-Time passes, number of users grow but the Sys “X” is very expensive (and hard) to scale up, because it is not scale-able.
+Time has passed, the number of users has grown for both platforms.
+But the Sys “X” is very expensive (and hard) to scale up, because it was not architected to be scale-able.
 And one of the F’s in 3QF is scalability.
-Sys X vendor (as an immediate consequence of not planning for resilience, yet another F of the 3QF’s ) experiences very high costs of maintaining the service this system provides.
-This is because they (by now) have to increase the necessary infrastructure size, to meet the users peaks in demand, for example.
-And this is one very short lived stop-gap measure.
-At that stage the Sys X vendor realizes, it can not keep up with the demand.
+Sys X vendor (as an immediate consequence of not planning for resilience, yet another F of the 3QF’s ) by now experiences very high costs of maintaining the promised level of service this system provides.
+This is because they (by now) have to increase the necessary infrastructure size, to meet the user’s peaks in demand, for there is no other way.
+And that is one very short-lived stop-gap measure.
+At that stage, the Sys X vendor realizes, it can not keep up with the demand.

-Simply system is not Architected to not-expand and users are fast to expand in numbers.
+Simply system was not Architected to not-expand and users are fast to expand in numbers.
 Very soon, Sys X performance drops seriously and users are angry, and users are leaving.
 Paying visitors will always leave the party first.
 ROI inevitably suffers.
-That is the min ROI curve on the diagram.
-It is by now very difficult to keep Sys “X” in the business.
+That is the bottom ROI curve on the diagram.
+And it is by now very difficult to keep Sys “X” in the business.

 While, in parallel, the other Sys “Z” was pricier to start with.
-Architects insisted on 3QF focus, from the day 0.
-But in this case they were listened to.
-Inevitably System “Z” was not that quick to the market as the competitors Sys “X”.
+Architects insisted on 3QF focus, from day 0.
+But in this case, they were listened to.
+Inevitably System “Z” was not that quick to the market as the competitor’s Sys “X”.

-Focus on 3QF and inevitable testing focus, were the imperatives.
-System “Z” was released later and it was also more expensive than “X”.
-ROI immediately dipped in a short run.
-But then people started talking as this System was obviously very fast and resilient, on its own and also when compared to competing Sys X.
+Focus on 3QF and inevitable testing focus were the imperatives.
+System “Z” was released a bit later and it was also more expensive than “X”.
+ROI immediately dipped in the short run.
+But then people started talking about good experiences, as this System was obviously very fast and resilient, on its own but also when compared to competing Sys X.

-Number of Sys Z, paying users has rapidly grown.
-But this time resilience and scalability were architected, designed and implemented from the beginning.
+The number of Sys Z, paying users has rapidly grown.
+Resilience and scalability were architected, designed, and implemented from the beginning.
 Increasing the capacity of system “Z”, was easy and painless and cheap and easy to administer and monitor.
-Users were happy and even more of them came, especially disappointed ones flocking over from Sys “X”.
+Users were happy and even more of them came, especially disappointed users flocking over from Sys “X”.

 And all of a sudden Sys “Z” owners have arrived at the point where ROI curve started heading forever upwards.
 Since then System “Z” has grown even more and is still in the business, and still returning handsomely what was invested in it.